 Saving money by refinancing high-interest debt into lower-interest debt is often one of the main reasons people get personal loans in the first place.
 But if you’d like to get a lower interest rate for an existing debt, it may make sense to refinance your personal loan.

-In the third quarter of 2023, the average debt per borrower for unsecured loans was $11,692, according to TransUnion’s Industry Insights Report.
+In the first quarter of 2024, the average debt per borrower for unsecured loans was $11,829, according to TransUnion’s Industry Insights Report.
 In some situations, which we’ll explore below, refinancing a personal loan might make sense for you.

 What is personal loan refinancing?